Uniquely separable extensions: Group algebra extensions

 \section{Group algebra extensions}

 Let $A = kG$ where $G$ is a finite group with subgroup $H < G$, and let $B = kH \subseteq A$ where $k$ is a field containing the inverse of $|G: H| 1$.
 Then $A \supseteq B$ is a split, separable Frobenius extension.
-If $g_1,\ldots,g_n \in G$ is a right transversal of $H$ in $G$, then $e = \frac{1}{|G:H|} \sum_{i=1}^n g^{-1} \otimes_B g_i$ is a separability element.
+If $g_1,\ldots,g_n \in G$ is a right transversal of $H$ in $G$, then $e = \frac{1}{|G:H|} \sum_{i=1}^n {g_i}^{-1} \otimes_B g_i$ is a separability element.
 The next theorem is a consequence of a theorem by Singh-Hanna in \cite{SH}, which we show is also a consequence of Theorem~\ref{th-SH}. \begin{theorem}[\cite{SH}] A separable finite group algebra extension $A \supseteq B$ has unique separability element $e \in A \otimes_B A$ if and only if it satisfies the property: (S) Any conjugacy class in $G$ is an $H$-orbit. \end{theorem} \begin{proof} It is well-known and easy to check that the sum of elements in a conjugacy class is in the center of a group algebra $kG$, and that the dimension of the center is equal to the number of conjugacy classes of $G$.
-Similarly, the centralizer $R = A^B$ of $B$ in $A$ is the sum of elements in an $H$-orbit of $G$ and the dimension of $R$ is the number of distinct $H$-orbits in $G$.
+Similarly, the sum of elements in an $H$-orbit of $G$ (under conjugation) is in the centralizer $R = A^B$ of $B$ in $A$, and the dimension of $R$ is the number of distinct $H$-orbits in $G$.
 Thus the condition is equivalent to $R = Z(A)$, which in turn by Theorem~\ref{th-SH} is equivalent to uniqueness of the separability element $e$. \end{proof}

 For example, $G = Q_8 = \{ \pm 1, \pm i, \pm j, \pm k \} \geq H = \{ \pm 1, \pm i \}$ does not satisfy property (S).
-In \cite[Theorem 3.8]{SH} it is shown that for groups $G$ of order less than $64$, but different from $48$, each subgroup $H$ satisfying the the property (S) also satisfies $G = HZ(G)$; see also \cite[Singh]{SS}.
+In \cite[Theorem 3.8]{SH} it is shown that for groups $G$ of order less than $64$, but different from $48$, each subgroup $H$ satisfying the property (S) also satisfies $G = HZ(G)$; see also \cite[Singh]{SS}.
 Notice that the following holds for centralizers of elements in a finite group $G$ with subgroup $H$.

 \begin{lemma}[\cite{SH}] $H$ satisfies (S) in $G$ if and only if $G = HC_G(a)$ for every $a \in G$. \end{lemma} \begin{proof} If for every $g,a\in G$, there is $h \in H$ such that $gag^{-1} = hah^{-1}$, then $h^{-1}g a = a h^{-1} g$, so that $h^{-1} g \in C_G(a)$.
 Then $g \in HC_G(a)$, whence $G = HC_G(a)$ for every $a \in G$.